Bob Wilson (footballer, born September 1898)

-Robert Scott Wilson (born 25 September 1898) was a Scottish footballer who played mainly as a centre half.
+Robert Scott Wilson (born 25 September 1898) was a Scottish footballer who played as a centre half.

 Career

 Born and raised in Bellshill, he began his senior career with Third Lanark, making 30 Scottish Football League appearances in the 1922–23 Scottish Division One season.
 In the summer of 1923 he took part in the club's tour of South America and three months later featured on the losing side in the final of the Glasgow Cup; however, he made only four league appearances that season and moved on to Bradford (Park Avenue) in England, where he underwent a positional change and became a centre forward, succeeding in the role to the extent that he finished the club's leading scorer for the campaign with 25 goals in the Football League Third Division North.